kamransadiqali/DevOps/Linux.md

 - Use simple and advanced wildcard specifications in commands.
 - Use find to locate and act on files based on type, size, or time.
 - Use tar, cpio, and dd
-  - cp
+  - cp    Copies the contents of the source directory or file to a target directory or file.
-  - find
+  - find  Finds a file or directory by name.
-  - mkdir
+  - mkdir    Creates a directory.
-  - mv
+  - more    Allows a user to view and traverse the content of a file or stdout.
+The command more invokes itself within a distinct command-line user interface.
+To exit the process users press the q key.
+  - mv    Moves a file or directory.
+The mv command transfers all the contents from the source file or directory to the new location.
   - filegzip
   - gunzip
   - ls
-  - rm
+  - rm    Removes a file or directory.
   - rmdir
   - touch
-  - tar
+  - tar    Compresses and decompresses files or directories.
   - cpio
   - bzip2
   - bunzip2